Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 Docker Daemon Security Starts with Developer Training

 The technical strategies we have discussed in this article are proven to work in the real world.
 However, if your developers don’t have the proper training, it’s unlikely they’ll be able to implement secure Docker architecture effectively since they won’t know which issues to look out for or how to address them effectively.
-As the threat landscape continues to expand, your organisation needs a robust defence strategy, where defensive programming methodologies and best practices a cornerstone in the SDLC.
-However, old-fashioned AppSec training programmes with little or no focus on real-world threat scenarios are simply inadequate and potentially downright dangerous, proffering a false sense of security through compliance, not actual security.
+As the threat landscape continues to expand, your organization needs a robust defense strategy, where defensive programming methodologies and best practices are a cornerstone in the SDLC.
+However, old-fashioned AppSec training programs with little or no focus on real-world threat scenarios are simply inadequate and potentially downright dangerous, proffering a false sense of security through compliance, not actual security.

 SecureFlag Docker Exercise

-SecureFlag’s 100% practical training combines the best of in-class training with computer-based training to provide a robust solution for modern, security-conscious organisations.
+SecureFlag’s 100% practical training combines the best of in-class training with computer-based training to provide a robust solution for modern, security-conscious organizations.
 After completing their training with SecureFlag, your developers and software engineers will be able to confidently develop secure applications.
-Equally important, the organisation will strengthen its SDLC toolkit, minimise remediation costs, and boost its market competitiveness.
+Equally important, the organization will strengthen its SDLC toolkit, minimize remediation costs, and boost its market competitiveness.

 For more information about SecureFlag’s unique “hands-on” AppSec training approach, get in touch with us today.